Sign In Register

 How are the schools in Crowell?

-Schools in Crowell score 5.1 out of 10 on standardized testing, near the national average.
+Schools in Crowell have an average test score of 4.6 out of 10, below typical national benchmarks.
+Families may want to research individual school ratings.
 16.7% of adults in Crowell hold a bachelor's degree or higher, below the national average of 33.7%.
 84.4% have completed high school.
 5.4% hold a graduate or professional degree.

 How healthy is Crowell?